Saturday, August 3, 2019

 (31) Kaleeth Fort near Nowshera /Jaurian almost extinct.

 (32) Laddan Fort.
-Udhampur almost extinct.
+Udhampur is almost extinct.

 (33) Gajpat Fort Ramban crumbling due to neglect.